 You are the key to your student’s engagement!
 When you show the fun that can be had with an activity you open the door to your student’s excitement.
 So remember you can have the tools of the fun game, but you are the one to make it spark and come alive.

 Kindergarteners are the epitome of fun and excitement!
-This is why we are so excited we have some fun Toothy activities right here!
+This is why we are so excited we have some super fun Kinder Toothy activities!